josephinef9/my_cli_project/README.md

 # 15 Coffees To Try Before You Die

-## Objectives
+# Objectives
-Use Nokogiri to scrape articles about current trends posted by Vogue.
+Use Nokogiri to scrape a website titled "15 Coffees To Try Before You Die".
-Use scraped data to create a CLI where the user can see a list of current articles.
+Use scraped data to create a CLI where the user can see a list of those 15 coffees.
-Give user option to select one of the articles and get an abstract to know what it's about.
+Give user an option to select one of the coffees and get information about the coffee they selected.
-User can click on the link assocaited with the article to open the web page for the full article, or select a different aricle.

-Going to scrape the 15 Types of Coffee to Try Before you Die Website.
+Give user an option to choose another coffee after they are done learning about the previous one.